apex5400/hello-world/README.md

 # hello-world
 just a repository
-hi all, this is avinash and i want to be a great electrical engineer
+hi all, this is avinash. i think humans will be distributed from earth to mars and travelling between earth and mars will like travelling from india to america in coming future